argoproj-labs/hera/docs/examples/sidecar_nginx.md

-# NGINX sidecar
+# Sidecar Nginx

-This example showcases how one can run an Nginx sidecar container with Hera.
+This example showcases how one can run an Nginx sidecar container with Hera

 ```python
 from hera import Sidecar, Task, Workflow